cartolinks/assessment/senior-python-fullstack-engineer.md

 * The backend API is written in Python
 * The frontend is a React app written in TypeScript

-At Teleport, we use [styled components](https://styled-components.com) for styling, but you are not required to use them for this challenge.
+At Carolinks, we use [styled components](https://styled-components.com) for styling, but you are not required to use them for this challenge.